G. Heileman Brewing Company: 1987–1996

 Bond, who already controlled the Tooheys name and almost 50% of the brewing industry in Australia, hoped to build a worldwide brewing combine.
-Lacking cash, he financed the acquisition of G. Heileman with junk bonds.
-The collapse of Bond's financial empire led indirectly to the end of Heileman's existence as an independent brewer.
+Lacking cash, he had financed the acquisition of G. Heileman with junk bonds.
+The collapse of Bond's over-leveraged financial empire led indirectly to the end of Heileman's existence as an independent brewer.
 Cleary stayed on as director for an additional two years before finally retiring from the company in 1989.
 As a direct result of the Alan Bond collapse, the G. Heileman Brewing Company declared bankruptcy in January 1991.
 The troubled firm sought salvation with an aggressive push into the malt liquor market.

-In a controversial move, company leadership developed a new brand of malt liquor to be named Power Master.
-"Power Master" brand of malt liquor was brewed with an alcohol by volume of 7.4%, significantly higher than existing malt liquor brands.
-Protestors cited Heileman's distribution and advertising strategies as evidence that the company was targeting the high-alcohol beverage toward urban African-Americans, especially in Chicago, one of Heileman's core markets.
-Fr.
-Michael Pfleger took a leading role in opposing Power Master, helping to organize a threatened boycott of one of Heileman's established malt liquor brands, Colt 45, which, at the time, had an alcohol percentage of 5.6%.
-The Colt 45 boycott was called off when the Bureau of Alcohol, Tobacco, Firearms, and Explosives succeeded, in July 1991, in persuading Heileman to pull the "Power Master" brand from the market.
+In a controversial move, company leadership developed a new brand of malt liquor to be named "Power Master".
+It was brewed with an ABV of 7.4%, significantly higher than existing malt liquor brands.
+Protestors cited Heileman's distribution and advertising strategies as evidence that the company was targeting the high-alcohol beverage toward urban African Americans, especially in Chicago, one of Heileman's core markets.
+Catholic priest Father Michael Pfleger took a leading role in opposing Power Master, helping to organize a threatened boycott of one of Heileman's well established malt liquor brands, Colt 45, which, at the time, had an alcohol percentage of 5.6%.
+The Colt 45 boycott was called off in July 1991 when the Bureau of Alcohol, Tobacco, Firearms, and Explosives succeeded in persuading Heileman to pull the "Power Master" brand from the market.

-The private equity firm Hicks, Muse bought G. Heileman in 1994, and sold the company to competitor Stroh Brewery Company two years later.
-The Detroit-based company purchased G. Heileman for $300 million and assumed its outstanding debt.
-G. Heileman's brewery names and intellectual properties became part of the Pabst Brewing Company, the current owner, when Stroh was split between Pabst and the Miller Brewing Company.
-Pabst oversees the brewing of several well-known Heileman brands, including Old Style and Special Export, under the G. Heileman name.
+Heileman continued to decline.
+After originally agreeing to a purchase price of $390 million in late 1993, the private equity firm Hicks, Muse bought the company in 1994 for $300 million.
+Two years later it sold Heileman to Detroit-based competitor Stroh Brewery Company, which assumed its outstanding debt.
+Overwhelmed by this and additional debt piled up absorbing other breweries, Stroh's failed.
+It was sold off in 1999, divvied up between Pabst and Miller, and the brand dissolved in 2000.
+The G. Heileman's brewery names, brands, and intellectual properties, ended up with Pabst, which oversaw the brewing of several well-known Heileman brands, including Old Style and Special Export, under the G. Heileman name.